-The Commission revised its participation fees and activity fees through fee rule amendments that became effective April 1, 2013.
-Some fees were subsequently adjusted at the beginning of fiscal 2015.
-The current fee rule amendments came into effect on April 6, 2015.
+The Commission revised its participation fees and activity fees through fee rule amendments that became effective April 6, 2015.
+While participation fee rates remained the same, some activity fee rates were adjusted at the beginning of fiscal 2016.

 Fees received are as follows: